-When you declare a stored procedure as single-partitioned, you must specify both the partitioning table and column using the PARTITION PROCEDURE statement in the schema DDL.
-For example, in our sample application the table RESERVATION is partitioned on FLIGHTID.
-Let's say you create a stored procedure with two arguments, flight_id and reservation_id.
-You declare the stored procedure as single-partitioned in the DDL schema using the FLIGHTID column as the partitioning column.
-By default, the first parameter to the procedure, flight_id, is used as the hash value.
+When you declare a stored procedure as single-partitioned, you must specify both the associated table and the column on which it is partitioned using the PARTITION PROCEDURE statement in the schema.
+The following example uses the RESERVATION table and the FLIGHTID column as the partitioning column.
 For example: